robjac/AbletonTraktorKontrolF1/README.md

+Currently being updated by robjac for continued use as a utility midi controller for Ableton Live on the go.

 AbletonTraktorKontrolF1
 =======================
-Note: For live 9.1 head to this branch: https://github.com/trash80/AbletonTraktorKontrolF1/tree/Live9.1
+Note: For live 9.1 head to this branch: https://github.com/robjac/AbletonTraktorKontrolF1/tree/Live9.1

-Note: For live 9.0 head to this branch: https://github.com/trash80/AbletonTraktorKontrolF1/tree/Live9
+Note: For live 9.0 head to this branch: https://github.com/robjac/AbletonTraktorKontrolF1/tree/Live9

 Ableton Remote MIDI Python Scripts for NI Traktor Kontrol F1